basicbind/ansible-collection-basicbind.swap_file/docs/modules/README-swap_file.md

         returned: always
         sample: '/swapfile'
     size:
-        description: The size in bytes of the swap file
+        description: The size in bytes of the created swap file
         type: int
         returned: When state == present
         sample: '1073741824'